rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.2 Deadline

-The deadline for registrations is Friday, March 17th, 2023 at 12:59 PM UTC.
+The deadline for registrations is \[TBD\].
 After this date, new entries and requests for roster changes are invalid.

 ### 3.3 Double registration